freedoomguy2013/RSDOOM/README.md

 # RSDOOM
-RSDOOM Is A Source Port That Has Changed Settings For Other Doom Source Ports.
+RSDOOM Is A Source Port That Has Some Changed Settings For Other Doom Source Ports For Making The Game Better.
 Inspiration From My Other Broken Project KZDOOM.